- Vitamin deficiencies can cause or worsen acne

 - Natural remedies can soothe inflamed skin and bolster the effects of other treatments

-- Excess vitamin B12 and iodine can trigger acne symptoms, so it’s best to avoid them.
+- Excessive amounts of vitamin B12 and iodine can trigger acne symptoms

 Can Supplements Improve Acne?